Rapptz/discord.py/.github/CONTRIBUTING.md

 - [The FAQ in the documentation](https://discordpy.readthedocs.io/en/latest/faq.html)
 - [StackOverflow's `discord.py` tag](https://stackoverflow.com/questions/tagged/discord.py)

 Please try your best not to ask questions in our issue tracker.
-Most of them are better suited there unless they provide value to a larger audience.
+Most of them don't belong there unless they provide value to a larger audience.

 ## Good Bug Reports